B23BB1046/Loan-Approval-Prediction/README.md

 ## Contact
 For queries or collaboration, feel free to contact:
-**Sparsh Gupta**
+**Yogendra**
-Student of Department of Civil and Infrastructure Engineering, IIT Jodhpur
+Student of Bioscience and Bioengineering, IIT Jodhpur
-Email: b23ci1037@iitj.ac.in
+Email: b23bb1046@iitj.ac.in

 ---
 *"This project demonstrates the potential of machine learning in automating financial decision-making, offering consistent and efficient predictions for loan approvals."*